helena-intel/openvino/docs/get_started/get_started.md

 ### Exercise 2: Human Pose Estimation

-This demo detects people and draws a stick figure to show limb positions.
+This demo detects people and draws stick figures to show limb positions.
 This model has already been converted for use with the Intel® Distribution of OpenVINO™ toolkit.

-- Requires downloading the human-pose-estimation-0001 (ICV) Model.
+- Requires downloading the human-pose-estimation-0001 (ICV) Model
-- Requires video or camera input.
+- Requires video or camera input

 Example Syntax: